 Inservice professional development can be equally problematic.
 Teaching innovations that are as little tested as the practices they replace are commonly touted as breakthroughs in pedagogy.
 The educational fads that have become an unfortunate hallmark of public schooling often originate in schools of education.

-Teacher preparation programs are most often housed in colleges of education and, like other professional training programs, they are accountable for meeting the broad standards set by accrediting bodies and professional societies.
+Teacher preparation programs are most often housed in colleges of education and, like other professional training programs, they are accountable only for meeting the broad standards set by accrediting bodies and professional societies.
 With the exception of a few states, however, they are not accountable for the effectiveness of the practices taught to their graduates.
 Only recently have states begun to report on the effectiveness of teachers by school district and on the linkage between the effectiveness of new teachers and their training.

-Recent studies have made it clear that significant differences in ability to improve student achievement exist among fully trained and experienced teachers.
+Recent studies have made it clear that there are significant differences in the ability of fully trained and experienced to produce improve student achievement.
 J. E. Stone’s paper argues that these differences reflect the education community’s view that student achievement…